Flambeau River water or watershed scenery in Wisconsin

 If the Flambeau is high, stormy, too technical, too low, or shuttle-limited, compare Wisconsin River, Tomorrow River, or another Wisconsin option before forcing the float.

-Check Wisconsin regulations before fishing the Flambeau, especially musky season, lake sturgeon rules, trout-classified water, and any special rules by reach.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check Wisconsin rules before fishing the Flambeau, especially musky season, lake sturgeon rules, trout-classified water, and any special rules by reach.

 Flambeau River State Forest landings